MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze-and-dwell.md

 High frequency buttons are buttons that are used commonly throughout an application.
 A good example of these are the next and back buttons in Microsoft Dynamics 365 Guides.

 * High frequency buttons should...
-  * be larger buttons, easier to hit with gaze
+  * be larger buttons, easier to hit with head-gaze
   * stay near eye height to avoid ergonomic straining.

 ### Low frequency buttons
 Low frequency buttons are buttons that are not interacted with as regularly throughout the application.
 A good example might be a button to access the settings menu, or a button to clear all work.

-* Try to keep these buttons out of the way of frequent gaze paths to avoid accidental activation.
+* Try to keep these buttons out of the way of frequent head-gaze paths to avoid accidental activation.

 ### Confirmations
 ![Microsoft Dynamics 365 Guides Confirmation Dialog](images/GuidesConfirmation.png "Microsoft Dynamics 365 Guides Confirmation Dialog")

 When an action has significant impact, like charging money, deleting work, or starting a long process, it is useful to confirm that a person meant to select a button.
-For gaze and dwell UIs there are some patterns and considerations for confirmation dialogs:
+For head-gaze and dwell UIs there are some patterns and considerations for confirmation dialogs:

   * Show selection highlight on main button.
   * Reveal dwell target at same time as selection highlight.
-  * For the secondary button, reveal the dwell target on gaze.
+  * For the secondary button, reveal the dwell target on head-gaze.

 ### Toggle buttons
 Toggle buttons require some nuanced logic to work properly.
 When a person dwells on a toggle button and actives it, they need to exit the button and then return to restart the dwell logic.
 It is important that togglable buttons have a clear active versus inactive state.

 ### List views
 ![Microsoft Dynamics 365 Guides Confirmation Dialog](images/GuidesListView.png "Microsoft Dynamics 365 Guides Confirmation Dialog")
-List views present a particular challenge for gaze and dwell input.
+List views present a particular challenge for head-gaze and dwell input.
 People need to be able to scan the content without feeling like that have to tiptoe around the dwell targets.

 Some tips for designing list views:
-* have the entire row highlight when gazed but doesn’t begin dwell unless gaze is on the specific dwell target.
+* have the entire row highlight when head-gazed but doesn’t begin dwell unless head-gaze is on the specific dwell target.
 * only show the dwell target when the row is highlighted to cut down on visual noise.
 * be clear and consistent with the position of dwell targets.
 * don't show all dwell targets at once to avoid repetitive UI